 Sadly, we’re typically disappointed by the burgers in Lisbon with a few notable exceptions.
 However, one burger joint that we like is overpriced and another requires a metro ride.
 Don’t get us started on Lisbon’s fast food burgers – they’re even more disappointing.
-While McDonald’s is decent in some countries like The Netherlands and Japan, the American chain has served us dry, overcooked burgers on multiple occasions.
+While McDonald’s is decent in some countries like The Netherlands and Japan, the American chain has served us dry, overcooked burgers in Lisbon on multiple occasions.

-What We Eat in Portugal When We Crave Burgers
+What We Eat In Portugal When We Crave Burgers

 We still eat burgers.
 However, we either cook them at home or hop on the metro.